UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_3_Navigation/basic_navigation_1.md

     await Navigation.PushAsync(nextPage, true);
 }
 ```

+In terms of the slider events, we will deal with those later.
+For now, we focus on the navigation aspects.

 ## The NameEditPage Page
 Tapping the edit button navigates to the `NameEditPage` page, the third and final page in the hierarchy.